 The poem conforms to a consistent rhyme scheme and metrical pattern that follows the path of a train.
 It carries letters from every part of the world on every topic up a hill and through the grasses.
 The smoke flies over the train and into the distance as it powers forward towards the city.
 Once there, in amongst all the sleeping people, it delivers the much longed-for notes from friends, associates, business partners, and family members.
 Each recipient is gladdened by the feeling of remembrance, of not being forgotten.

-You can read the full poem here and more poetry from W.H.
+You can read more poetry from W.H.
 Auden here.

 Structure of Night Mail